zimmermanjosh/se_project_react/README.md

 - You'll also set up a mock server and write some code to make API calls to it.
 This mock server will mimic the behavior of the back end that you'll start building in Sprint 12.

+## Added Features
+- added versioning in console (read from package.json)
+- added feature pull browser info for long and latitude use through project for location and temp

+## TODO
+- add modal for long, lat input
+- set default long, lat for project

 ## Links

 - [Figma Design](https://www.figma.com/file/DTojSwldenF9UPKQZd6RRb/Sprint-10%3A-WTWR)